The term ‘keyword search volume’ refers to the number of search queries for a specific keyword within a given timeframe.

 Using the single seed keyword (such as online marketing), ahrefs Keyword Generator provides a list of 100 keyword ideas complete with search volume data and keyword difficulty (competition).

-Keyword Generator also includes a list of 50 recommended questions to use within your content, based on search volume numbers and keyword difficulty.
+Keyword Generator also includes a list of 50 recommended questions to use within your content, based on search volume numbers and provides a free keyword difficulty finder.
 This can not only guide your keyword research, it gives you an idea on what topics you should cover on your page.

 When creating the page with these questions answered, we also recommend implemented FAQ schema.
 This notifies Google that particular information is answering a question, providing you with richer search results.
 This can help boost your click-through-rate.